jaredloomis/Haskell-OpenGL/README.md

 - Simplex procedurally generated terrain.
 - GLSL 4+.
 - Loading and displaying of textures in a variety of formats.
-- Collision detection via AABBs.
+- Collision detection via AABBs, using Octrees for speed.
 - Gravity / basic physics.
 - Uses own matrices, according to the OpenGL 2.1+ spec.
+- Shadows.
 <h2>Screenshots</h2>
 <h4>Simplex procedurally generated terrain.</h4>